chase104/data-visualization-dashboard/README.md

 - Added expand and tooltip options for higher-resolution understanding of chart data.
 - Added search functionality that filters based on chart title and cities used in a given graph.
-- Added option to refresh the data pulled from the API (although there is a simple caching layer that limits API call number).
+- Added option to refresh the data pulled from the API (although there is a simple caching layer to limit API call number).

 ## Testing and Deployment